Basse-Côte-Nord

 Together with Minganie RCM, Basse-Côte-Nord formed the census division of Minganie–Basse-Côte-Nord (now renamed Minganie–Le Golfe-du-Saint-Laurent), whose geographical code is 98.

 Basse-Côte-Nord had a land area of 5803.26 km2 and a 2006 census population of 5,505 inhabitants.
 It included all the communities along the Gulf of Saint Lawrence between the Natashquan River and the Newfoundland and Labrador border, but it had no regional administration.

-Basse-Côte-Nord consisted of the following subdivisions, with their codes in parentheses:
+Basse-Côte-Nord consisted of the following subdivisions, with their geographic codes in parentheses: